Fee Structure

 Please find below details of the settings fees policy and structure, please contact us directly should you have any questions or to arrange a viewing.

-Fees from April 2024
+Fees from September 2025

-• £6.80 Per hour for children aged 0-24 months, with a 10% discount £6.12, with a 15% discount £5.78, with a 20% discount £5.44, with a 25% discount £5.10 (see discounts)
+- £7 Per hour for children aged 0-24 months, with a 15% discount £5.95, with a 25% discount £5.25 (see discounts)

-• £6.30 Per hour for children aged over 24 months, with a 10% discount £5.67, with a 15% discount £5.36, with a 20% discount £5.04, with a 25% discount £4.73 (see discounts)
+- £6.50 Per hour for children aged over 24 months, with a 15% discount £5.53, with a 25% discount £4.88 (see discounts)

-• £2.50 For School Lunch, served at 12.00 midday, this is optional, you can send your child in with a packed lunch from home as an alternative, although it must not contain food that requires either cooking or heating up.
+- £3 For School Lunch, served at 12.00 midday, this is optional, you can send your child in with a packed lunch from home as an alternative, although it must not contain food that requires either cooking or heating up.

-• £1.00 for breakfast, served at 8.00am, and £1.50 for Tea, served at 5.00pm, again these are both optional.
+- £1.00 for breakfast, served at 8.00am, and £2 for Tea, served at 5.00pm, again these are both optional.

 Payment of Fees

-• Fees are charged by the hour/half hour (not by the session) and any extra/extended sessions are charged at the same hourly/half hourly rates.
+- Fees are charged by the hour/half hour (not by the session) and any extra/extended sessions are charged at the same hourly/half hourly rates.

-• Bills are issued at the beginning of each month for that month.
+- Bills are issued at the beginning of each month for that month.

-• Payment is expected by the 15th of each month.
+- Payment is expected by the 15th of each month.
 Other payment dates and arrangements (weekly etc) can be arranged in writing with Claire.

-• If full payment has not been received by midday on the last working day of the month, then your child’s placement will be suspended until full payment is received, this may result in loss of your child’s place as we have waiting lists for most days.
+- If full payment has not been received by midday on the last working day of the month, then your child’s placement will be suspended until full payment is received, this may result in loss of your child’s place as we have waiting lists for most days.

-• Any bad debts (once a child has left) will be referred to the small claims court for collection, any costs of this will be added to the debt.
+- Any bad debts (once a child has left) will be referred to the small claims court for collection, any costs of this will be added to the debt.

 Notice Periods

-• For children claiming either EYEE or ELP, six weeks’ notice in writing is required.
-Please note if you access the stretched funding offer and leave midterm/year you may be in a situation of owing us for funded hours used, due to the different lengths in each term, and this will be added to your final invoice.
-Please note if full notice is not given and/or full payment of your final invoice is not paid, this information is given to ESCC and therefore will affect your ability to claim at another setting.
+- You are required to give four weeks’ notice in writing, if you wish your child to leave Tom Thumb.
+This notice will be charged in full even if your child doesn’t attend.
+For children claiming either EYEE or ELP, please note if you access the stretched funding offer and leave midterm/year you may be in a situation of owing us for funded hours used, due to the different lengths in each term, and this will be added to your final invoice.
+Please also note if full notice is not given and/or full payment of your final invoice is not paid, this information is given to ESCC and therefore will affect your ability to claim at another setting.

-• Extended sessions and extra sessions can be booked at short notice, written notice is not required for these.
+- Extended sessions and extra sessions can be booked at short notice, written notice is not required for these.

 Minimum Hours